 Recorded on: 13 September 2011

-This story takes place between The Talons of Weng-Chiang and Horror of Fang Rock.
+This story takes place between the television adventures The Talons of Weng-Chiang and Horror of Fang Rock.

 WRITING WRATH OF THE ICENI